siradrame/miniproject4-SiraDrame/README.md

 # miniproject4-SiraDrame

-# How to start the server
+# How  should we start the server
 # python manage.py runserver